openharmony/docs/en/application-dev/connectivity/net-mdns.md

 let context = GlobalContext.getContext().getObject("value");

-// Create a DiscoveryService object, which is used to discover mDNS services of the specified type. let serviceType = "_print._tcp";
+// Create a **DiscoveryService** object, which is used to discover MDNS services of the specified type. let serviceType = "_print._tcp";
 let discoveryService = mdns.createDiscoveryService(context as Context, serviceType);